SpektraSystems/Azure-SQLServer-MI-DMS-Lab/README.md

 2. Login to Azure by using the provided credentials.
 To login to azure go to [portal.azure.com](https://portal.azure.com/)

+# Create a Shared folder in the SQL Server for Backup

+To create a **shared folder** in the SQL Server, proceed as follows:

 # Create a Managed Instance
 To create a managed instance proceed as follows:
 1. Login to azure using the provided credentials.